Dionysus vs. Diogenes

 I'll come to my own conclusions and separate the victims from the

-suspects by the evidence, rather than the circumstances, thank you.
+suspects by the evidence, rather than any potentially unreliable witness reports, thank you.

 of books and articles exist about wine.
 Some are excellent, some are